vectordotdev/vector/docs/specs/component.md

 #### ComponentBytesSent

-*Sinks* that send events down stream, and delete them in Vector, MUST emit a `ComponentBytesSent` event immediately after sending bytes to the downstream target, if the transmission was successful.
+*Sinks* that send events downstream, and delete them in Vector, MUST emit a `ComponentBytesSent` event immediately after sending bytes to the downstream target, if the transmission was successful.
 The reported bytes MUST be before compression.